dvystrcil/neptune/archive/README.md

 Update your sources, because if they are original, it's broken.

-Open your `/etc/sources.list` in your favorite editor, and replace this line:
+Open your `/etc/apt/sources.list` in your favorite editor (like nano), and replace this line:

 ```bash
 deb http://deb.debian.org/debian buster-backports main contrib non-free